By Holly Reisem Hanna

 Recently, I received an email from an individual who was desperately seeking a legit, online, work from home business opportunity.
 This person had currently moved to a very rural area of town and was unable to commute daily to work.
 Another obstacle that this individual faced was the issue of needing money ASAP to pay for bills and daily living expenses, but they still wanted the flexibility and perks of being their own boss.

 While this might sound like a hopeless case, it’s not.
 There are actually quite a few options for individuals who want to run their own business with little or no startup fees.

-While you’re probably not going to get rich completing digital offers, it is a great way to get some cash coming in and/or to supplement your blogging efforts.
+While you’re probably not going to get rich completing digital offers, it is an excellent way to get some cash coming in and to supplement your blogging efforts.
 While I could write a post just on digital earning methods, here are just a few to check out.

 - CashCrate is an online platform where you can start earning money by completing offers, taking surveys, watching videos, and shopping online using their site.
 Tasks pay out anywhere from a few cents to $30.00 or more, and you’ll receive a $1 for signing up for an account.
 Payments are made via check or PayPal.

 - FusionCash is an online platform that allows you to make money from taking surveys, watching videos, shopping, completing short tasks, and much more.
 Sign up and immediately earn $5.00 just for joining.
 Most offers pay between .25 to $30 per offer, and payments are made via PayPal, check, or direct deposit once your account reaches a $25 threshold.
 Some offers do require a credit card number, so if you don’t feel comfortable giving out that information, just stick to the offers which display the No CC icon.
 Fusion Cash is a member of the Better Business Bureau.